Welcome to DARTS/MAXI

 Daily event data are archived and released from DARTS, as well as data analysis tools and calibration files (See Data page).

-DARTS and HEASARC are closely working together toward the goal to release the MAXI event data from HEASARC simultaneously.
-Also we plan to release the MAXI analysis tools and calibration files in the official HEASoft and CALDB from HEASARC, respectively.
-Thus, please consider the current release (2017-10-02) as a beta-release.
-When MAXI tools and calibration files are included in HEASoft and CALDB, we will discontinue the tool and calibration-file release from DARTS.
-We will continuously release the MAXI event data from DARTS as well as HEASARC.
+We have released the MAXI analysis tools and calibration files in the official HEASoft version 6.25 and CALDB from HEASARC, respectively.
+CALDB data are also obtained via mirrored site at DARTS.
+We discontinue the tool and calibration-file release from DARTS, but we will continuously release the MAXI event data from DARTS as well as HEASARC.

 Requests when using MAXI Data